gestewa/presentations/PITCHME.md

 ---

-### And more job losses in another industry
+### And more job losses in other industries

 - Parking
+- Hotel
 - Real Estate
 - Law Enforcement
 - Insurance
-- Legal Professionals
-- Hotel
 - ...

 by [CNBC](https://www.cnbc.com/2017/05/03/self-driving-cars-will-disrupt-10-industries-commentary.html)

+---

+# Ethical Issues

+---